mroughan/RatPack.jl/README.md

    the number of games you play should not be a major input, so much as the results of those games.

+The goals of such ratings are related but somewhat varied and include:

+1. Matchmaking (pitting similar players against each other)

+2. Predicting outcomes (e.g., for gambling or other reasons)

+3.

 ## Elo et al